adamantine-sim/adamantine/README.md

   * Column 4 to 6: (x,y,z) length of deposition box in m.
   * Column 7: deposition time in s.
   * Column 6: angle of material deposition.

+### Output Files
+The output is in the form of a `.pvd` file matching the specified output filename, containing references to the `.pvtu` and `.vtu` files at each timestep.
+These files can be viewed using Paraview.

 ## License
 `adamantine` is distributed under the 3-Clause BSD License.